 ILLUSTRATION 2 – VIEW OF FOUNDATION INFRASTRUCTURE and REC KILN in STAINLESS STEEL CLADDING lifted off the ground.
 Note that the base of the kiln is open-ended and the walls of the kiln rests on top of the layer of bricks.
 The base of the kiln is filled with sand or soil.
 If the kiln is to be operated on a concrete surface then the kiln will sit on top of a four-brick layer and filled with soil.

-ILLUSTRATION 4 – TOP AND BOTTOM EXPLODED VIEW of BKI REC kiln components
+ILLUSTRATION 4 – EXPLODED VIEW 2 of BKI REC kiln components

 ILLUSTRATION 5 – GIF animation file showing how BKI REC kiln is assembled